 We are the 3D printing arm of a larger company called Express Group Ltd. Fixing printers since 1988, today we are a Specialist Parts Distributor and Experts in 3D Printing.

-No matter what technology you require for 3D printing prototypes and end-use parts, we have the perfect industrial 3D printer from you.
-Choose from a wide range of industrial printers, from the huge 3DP1000 to the thermoplastic powder-printing Blueprinter M3 to the Kevlar, carbon fibre printing Mark One.
+No matter what technology you require, from 3D printing prototypes to production, we have the perfect industrial 3D printer for you.
+Choose from a wide range of industrial printers, including: large format 3D printers by 3D Platform and Builder; strong composite and metal parts by Markforged; high definition SLA 3D printers by Formlabs; and finally cost effective FFF 3D printers by manufacturers such as Ultimaker, 3D Gence and Zortrax.
 Click on a product below to find out more, or if you need any help choosing the right 3D printer, call our team on 01765 540 115 today.

 Manufacturers have been using industrial 3D printers for more than thirty years.
 Originally, industrial 3D printers were used primarily for rapid prototyping and the manufacture of final products.
 Today, industrial 3D printers have moved beyond manufacturing constraints and they have become critical to the economic production of parts and machine components.